Pineapple Guava, Acca sellowiana, belongs to the Myrtle family (Myrtaceae) but is not a true

 Up to 50 years.

-Four to six fleshy, edible, white petals tinged with purple,
+Four to six fleshy, white petals curled inward at the sides, tinged with purple, surrounding

 Years before fruiting: